 I will throw in several predictions.
 I myself am not completely confident of some of those.

-2. **Time-turners, prophecies and similar devices, which predict that something will happen, work by exerting some mind control upon people in the form of unexplicable urges**, such as the urge to take the l...(read more)
+Time-turners, prophecies and similar devices, which predict that something will happen, work by exerting some mind control upon people in the form of unexplicable urges, such as the urge to take the left turn this one time.
+I'm not sure how far can they go in order to fulfill themselves.

 I'm surprised to see everyone overlook the most obvious possibility: Voldemort.